-- F3.
-If your fees have been paid (wholly or in part) by a grant from a UK funding authority or government agency (or equivalent), or by The Open University, you will not be personally eligible for a refund for the grant element of the fee. - F4.
-If you have paid your own fees or a sponsor has paid your fees (whether in whole or in part) you may be eligible for a refund and/or a Fee Credit towards the fee for a future module beginning within a specified period of time, as outlined in Section H. - F5.
+- E1.
+If you cancel during the period outlined in Section D2 above or more than 14 days after the date of confirmation of your registration for a module, but before your Module Start Date, you will receive a full refund of any fees you have paid or a waiver of any fees you are liable to pay for the module(s) you have cancelled.
+Guidance on how you should do this is provided in the Changing Your Study Plans Policy. - E2.
+If you defer or withdraw after your module has started and more than 14 days after the date of confirmation of your registration, you will only be entitled to a refund or fee credit in certain circumstances.
+Your entitlement will depend on your Home Address and funding method.
+These entitlements are defined in Section G. - E3.
+If your fees have been paid (wholly or in part) by a grant from a UK funding authority or government agency (or equivalent), or by The Open University, you will not be personally eligible for a refund for the grant element of the fee. - E4.
+If you have paid your own fees or a sponsor has paid your fees (whether in whole or in part) you may be eligible for a refund and/or a Fee Credit, as outlined in Section G. - E5.
 If you change module, any refund of fees due to you will be transferred to your new module.
 You must pay any difference between the original fee and the fee for your new module before the change can be completed.
-If the fee for your new module is lower than the original fee, you will receive a refund of the difference. - F6.
+If the fee for your new module is lower than the original fee, you will receive a refund of the difference. - E6.
 Refunds on a third-party payment result in a refund to the third party.

-Section G: Fee Credits
+Section F: Fee Credits